HomeGuidesAPI ReferenceChangelog

 3. dataValue - The amount of consumption/demand for that period and date range.

-4. Optional - Date Range (fromDateTime, toDateTime) - This designates the range of time when electricity was consumed or the demand peak was reached.
+4. Optional date range (fromDateTime, toDateTime) - This designates the range of time when electricity was consumed or the demand peak was reached.
 For most bills, this will be identical to the billing date range.
 However, when a tariff has rates that vary by Season, bills that cross two seasons will have a date range for each season.
 When bills cross two tariff versions, the utility may have a date range for each tariff version.

-Passing in a tax rate
+Pass a tax rate

-Passing in other billing properties
+Pass other billing properties

 You will need to pass rate criteria properties (such as the connection type) to drive which rates are applied and to improve the overall accuracy of your calculation.
 The calculator will default these tariff properties to the most likely values but you can override these values with the customer’s bill specifics.
 There is often an indication of the customer’s connection type either in the tariff code or somewhere else on the bill.

-Requesting the appropriate level of details back
+Request the appropriate level of detail

 1. groupBy - At what period (MONTH, DAY, HOUR) would you like the calculation results returned?
 Grouping by month with "billingPeriod": true provides the same view of the charges as most utility bills.